devleaks/storyrevealerjs/README-yaml.md

-Simple, json-fed story teller engine based on [Reveal.js](http://revealjs.com).
+Simple, yaml-fed story teller engine based on [Reveal.js](http://revealjs.com).

 Inspired by the elegance and simplicity of [deltatre' SportTeller](http://www.deltatre.com/online-solutions/sportteller/) (with